con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The foremost family of *mahāmudrā*,
 And the great family of the great *uṣṇīṣa*.
 (24)

-This concludes the two verses showing the survey of the six families.
+This concludes two verses showing the survey of the six families.

 ## 4. The stages of awakening according to the Net of Illusion